 We meet with each small group four times for about an hour.
 Our Zoom meetings take place inside the Storytelling Portal.
 You can store your files and contact workshop facilitators in your own section of the Storytelling Portal.

 During the first meeting, we introduce ourselves, share ideas on the projects, and strategize about what comes next.
-We try to create a safe space for artists/creative folks from many disciplines to share and develop new ideas for this project.
+We try to create a safe space for artists/creative folks from many disciplines to share and develop new ideas.
 You might be making your first project, working through a creative block or laying the foundation for your own future projects.

 Sharing with an audience, even a small one, is a chance to get feedback.
 But the choices in editing are always yours.
 You control your own digital story and retain copyright to all of the materials.

 To refine your project, you might look or listen a few times.
-Share it with friends or family.
-Ask them for suggestions or what wasn’t totally clear.
+Share your digital story with friends or family.
+Ask them what they liked and what wasn’t totally clear.
 You might want to replace one photo with another or change a voice-over (if you choose to have one).

 We will go through one round of changes with you as part of the workshop process.
-We can supply you with a digital copy if you want to send it to festivals.
+We can supply you with a digital copy of your completed project if you want to send it to festivals.

 Your story could appear on the Digital Stories Canada site (with your permission).
 It is easy to share on social media or with email links.

 If you participate in one of our grunt gallery workshops, we’ll share your story with Mount Pleasant Community Art Screen curators.
 While the screen is visual and without sound, simple captions can be added to replace audio as needed.
 Artist fees are paid for works selected for the MPCAS.